Minnesota grants key permits for Line 3 crude oil pipeline

 But Calgary, Alberta-based Enbridge welcomed the approvals, saying in a statement that it recognizes that the permit conditions required by the two state agencies “are essential for protecting Minnesota’s sensitive streams and wild rice waters.”

-Line 3 — which runs from Alberta across North Dakota and Minnesota to Enbridge's terminal in Superior, Wisconsin — was built in the 1960s and can run at only about half its original capacity.
+Line 3 — which runs from Alberta across North Dakota and Minnesota to Enbridge's terminal in Superior, Wisconsin — was built in the 1960s, but it's deteriorating and can run at only about half its original capacity.
 Enbridge says replacing it will allow it to move oil more safely while creating 4,200 construction jobs and generating millions of dollars in local spending and tax revenues.
 The updated sections in Canada, North Dakota and Wisconsin are already operating.
+But the Minnesota segment has been working its way through regulatory agencies and the courts for six years.

+Still pending is a court appeal from the Minnesota Department of Commerce, which contends that Enbridge failed to conduct a legally adequate long-range demand forecast.
+The independent Public Utilities Commission, which is overseeing the project, has rejected that argument several times.
+The administration of Gov. Tim Walz has come under fire from Line 3 supporters for pursuing the challenge; now it faces criticism from opponents for Thursday's approvals.

+“It’s clear now that Gov. Walz’s wish for Line 3 to have ‘a social permit’ was all talk and no action.
+This is a deeply unpopular pipeline that is a disaster for our climate, and it will be fought every step of the way,” said Andy Pearson, Midwest Tar Sands Coordinator for the climate change group MN350.